Richard

 turbines harness power.

-“We have the major breakthrough,” said Richard Steinke, president
+“We have the major breakthrough,” said Richard Steinke,

-product provides
+that our product provides three

-more efficiency than existing turbines.”
+times more efficiency than existing turbines.”

 The Wind Sail Receptor’s Quad Blade Construction uses Bayer

-MaterialScience’s
+MaterialScience’s polyurethane

 raw materials to increase durability and weatherability, while